 Tacony Expands SensrTrx in an Unique Way

-Nick Hinman, Director of Supply Chain and Business Operations, and Ben Wohlschlaeger, Business Process Optimization Manager, who were and continue to be instrumental in implementing SensrTrx at Tacony scheduled a call with Bryan, SensrTrx CEO, to convince him of a new idea, using SensrTrx into a different area of the factory.
+Nick Hinman, Director of Supply Chain and Business Operations, and Ben Wohlschlaeger, Business Process Optimization Manager, who were and continue to be instrumental in implementing SensrTrx at Tacony scheduled a call to convince us of a new idea; using SensrTrx into a different area of the factory.
 Nick and Ben thought they would get a lot of pushback and maybe told no because they figured it wasn’t something SensrTrx would be interested in doing.

 So what was this brilliant, unique use case?
 Using SensrTrx within production and distribution.